adam-cowley/twitch-project/docs/04-authentication.md

 The `@Type` decorator from 'class-transformer' will take the value and transform it into a `Date`.

-**Note:** At the time of writing, moment wasn't playing well with typescript.
+**Note:** At the time of writing, the `moment` library wasn't playing well with typescript imports.
 After a quick google, I found that adding `"esModuleInterop": true,` to `compilerOptions` in `tsconfig.json` seemed to do the trick.

 Next, the route in `auth.controller.ts`.
 Any routes in the auth controller are prefixed with `auth/` as defined in the `@Controller` decorator, so to create a REST endpoint for a POST request to /auth/register, we can create the `@Post` decorator.